clevkelz/stock-analysis/README.md

 ## Summary

-### ** Advantages and Disadvantages of Refactoring Code for this Specific Analysis**
+### Advantages and Disadvantages of Refactoring Code for this Specific Analysis
 The advanages of refactoring code for this specific analysis are described above.
 The two disadvantages were that it took a considerably longer time for me (as new to this) to add onto the existing code and that there was quite a bit of repetition between the two codes.
-If this were a "real world" scenario, refactoring and rewriting a new code with similar, if not the same, results would probably not be worth the time.
+If this were a "real world" scenario, refactoring the code to obtain similar, if not the same, results might not have been worth the extra effort.

 ### **Advantages and Disadvantages of Refactoring Code in General**

 Advantages for refactoring code include:
-- Using pieces of code from either one or various scripts with which you are already familiar can save time.
+- Using pieces of code from either one or various scripts with which the coder with which is familiar can save time.
 - Updating existing code for stale or outdated items (for example, the inputs for the code may have changed or may no longer be available).
-- Finding ways to make existing code more efficient, especially as a coder learn faster ways of doing things.
+- Finding ways to make existing code more efficient, especially as coders producing the script learn faster ways of doing things.

 Disadvantages of refactoring code
 - Potentially introducing errors into a script, especially in the code was stable and working properly before the changes.
-- Spending time and money, especially when resources are tight and could be put to better use, especially if starting from scratch is more beneficial in the long term.
+- Spending time and money, especially when resources are tight and could be put to better use and if starting from scratch is more beneficial in the long term.